wmpauli/knowledge_distillation/slides/slides.md

 - We use a large neural network architecture (teacher) to teach the small network (student).
 - The teacher network has been trained by somebody else on a similar dataset.
-- We don't know (and we don't care!) how this teacher has been trained.
+- We don't know how this teacher has been trained.

 ---